tlaplus/CommunityModules/README.md

 How to use it
 -------------

+You must be running [Java 9 or higher](https://github.com/tlaplus/CommunityModules/issues/34#issuecomment-756571840).

 Just copy & paste the snippet, the operators or the set of modules you are interested in.

 Alternatively, you can download a [library archive](https://github.com/tlaplus/CommunityModules/releases) and add it to TLC's or the Toolbox's *TLA+ library path*.
 The advantage of the library archive is that TLC will evaluate an operator faster if the operator comes with a (Java) implementation (see e.g. [SequencesExt.Java](https://github.com/tlaplus/CommunityModules/blob/master/modules/tlc2/overrides/SequencesExt.java)).
 Run TLC with ```-DTLA-Library=/path/to/lib/archive``` or add the library archive to the Toolbox (```File > Preferences > TLA+ Preferences > TLA+ library path locations```).
 The latest release is at the stable URL https://github.com/tlaplus/CommunityModules/releases/latest/download/CommunityModules.jar.